SteveMobs-Salt/stacked-news/README.md

 7. Final build and deployment on Vercel.

 __Possible extra features__:
-- Add a link to the article displayed on the page.
+- Add weather-api to fetch local weather.
-- Have a Pagination System.
 - Have a rotating carousel of the most important news on the front page.